robzr/short_bus/README.md

 Strings with wildcards are turned into Regexps by the Driver.
 Wildcard Strings are just a little shorter and more readable.

-## Message return values (or, Message as a Queue)
+## Message return values (Message as a Queue)
 Typically speaking, Services participating in a SOA don't get immediate return values, since an SOA is asynchronous.
-But since ShortBus generally runs as a single "monolitic" application, we can cheat a bit for convenience, and pass return values back through the Message object.
+But since ShortBus generally runs as a single "monolitic" application, we can cheat a bit for convenience, and pass return values back through the Message object (which is an inherited Queue class).

-When a sender publishes a new Message, the return value is the Message itself, which is an inherited Queue.
-So the sender can then pop() from the Message, which will block and wait for one of the recipients to push() a "return value" into the Message on the other side.
-To make things more flexible, you can pass pop() (or shift, deq) a numeric value, which acts as a timeout in seconds.
+When a sender publishes a new Message, the return value is the Message itself.
+The sender can then pop() from the Message, which will block and wait for one of the recipients to push() a "return value" into the Message on the other side.
+To make things more flexible, pop() (and shift, deq) has been extended to accept a numeric value, which acts as a timeout in seconds.

-If you don't want to use the Message return value functionality, you can ignore it, and Ruby's garbage collection will destroy the Message automatically.
+If you don't want to use the Message return value functionality, you can ignore it, and Ruby's garbage collection will destroy the Message automatically once all recipient Services have completed.

 ## How do you use it?
 It's easy.
 Here's a self-explanatory example of a few Services that interact with each other.